View Robert Silva's Obituary on TheDay.com and share memories

 |

-Waterford - Robert Frank Silva Sr. of Waterford passed peacefully at home surrounded by his family Sunday March 1, 2020.
-He was born Sept.
-18, 1943, in New London, the son of the late Frank and Ursule (Gobeille) Silva.
+Waterford - Robert Frank Silva Sr. of Waterford passed peacefully at home surrounded by his family Sunday, March 1, 2020.
+Robert was born Sept.
+18, 1943, in New London to the late Frank and Ursule (Gobeille) Silva.

-He is survived by his beloved wife, Janet (Perkins) Silva.
+Robert was united in marriage to Janet Perkins Silva June 28, 1969, at the New London Methodist Church.
+The couple celebrated 50 years with family and friends this past June.
+In addition to his wife, Robert is survived by his seven children: Robert Silva Jr., Tamara (Mark) Bishop, Donna (Paul) Breton, Steven (Melissa) Silva, Thomas (Kristin) Silva, Angela (Eric) Bergstrom and Andrea (Bill) Sharpe.
+He is also survived by his brother, Richard (Sue) Silva.
+Robert has 18 grandchildren: Robert III, Erica, Amy, Rechele, Madison, Steven Jr., Jacob, Riley, Mason, Alissa, Angelina, Joshua, Andrew, Branden, Corrynne, Christopher, William and Ryan.
+He was predeceased by his granddaughter, Avery May.
+Robert also has three great-grandchildren, Stanley, Lillian and Adrianna.
+Robert is also survived by his beloved Perkins family: Mary, Dottie, Carol, Elaine, Gail, Diane, Raymond and Larry; and many nieces and nephews.
+He is predeceased by Owen Jr, Donald, Bobby, Lenny and Kenny.
+He is also predeceased by his son-in-law, Charlie Vaill Jr.

 Robert was a respected officer of the Laborers Union Local 547, retiring after 50 years of service.
+He was a former member of the Jordan Fire Department and Independent Holy Ghost Society.
+He enjoyed racing at the Speedbowl with Silva Motorsports, fishing and hunting.
+He was an avid Nascar, Dallas Cowboys, Boston Red Sox and UConn Basketball fan.
+His biggest enjoyment was his grandchildren and he was their number one fan.
+He loved being outdoors at the Silva compound at 109.
+Whether playing the guitar or simply hanging out in the kitchen, he enjoyed making memories with his family and friends.

-There will be a service and Celebration of Life at 2 p.m.
-Sunday, March 8, at the Waterford VFW Post 6573, Boston Post Road, Waterford.
-The Impellitteri-Malia Funeral Home, 84 Montauk Avenue, New London, has been entrusted with his care.
-A complete obituary will appear in the Thursday edition of The Day.
+There will be a service and Celebration of Life held at 2 p.m.
+Sunday, March 8, at the Waterford VFW Post 6573, Boston Post Road in Waterford.